-Year 1
+Year 1 Year 2

 а pull

 are push

 ask put

 be said

 by says

 come school

 do she

-friend SO
+friend so

 full some

 go the

 has there

 he they

 here to

 his today

 house was

 I we

 is were

 love where

 me you

 my your

 no

 of

-once and/or others,
+once - and/or others,

 one according to the

 our programme use

-Y ear 2
+l

 after improve

 again kind

 any last

 bath many

 beautiful mind

 because money

 behind most

 both move

 break Mr

 busy Mrs

 child old

 children only

 Christmas parents

 class pass

 climb past

 clothes path

 cold people

 could plant

 door poor

 even pretty

 every prove

 everybody should

 eye steak

 fast sugar

 father sure

 find told

 floor water

 gold who

 grass whole

 great wild

 half would

-hold - and/or others
+hold and/or others

 hour according to

 programme used.

-Key Stage 1 ma Key Stage 1 mathematics exemplification/moderation 2019 olification/mod eration 2019 Taking pride in our communities and town Date/School/Class /School /Clŝ 3SS 3 WORKING TOWARDS TH RDS THE EXP ECTED STAND E EXPECTED STANDARD (TICK IF MET) Name (child) Nan Name (teacher) L Notes Evidence found (in which pupil book/test) The pupil can: pupil book/test) 1T.
-Read and write numbers correctly in numerals up to 100 vers correctly in numer als up to 100 2T.
-Partition a two-digit numbe understanding of place val resources to support them Partition a two-digit number into tens and ones to demonstrate understanding of place value, though they may use structured resources to support them Partition a two-digit number into tens and ones to demonstrate an understanding of place value, though they may use structured resources to support them 3T.
-Add and subtract two-digit numbers and ones, and two-digit numbers and tens, where no regrouping is required, explaining their method verbally, in pictures or using apparatus (e.g. 23 + 5; 46 + 20; 16 - 5; 88 - 30) -digit numbers and on egrouping is required, r using apparatus (e.g Add and subtract two-digit numbers and ones, and two-digit number and tens, where no regrouping is required, explaining their method verbally, in pictures or using apparatus (e.g. 23 + 5 ; 46 + 20; 16 - 5; 88 - 30) Si in 4T.
-Recall at least four of the six number bonds for 10 and reason about associated facts (e.g. $6 + 4 = 10$, therefore $4 + 6 = 10$ and $10 - 6 = 4$) Recall at least four of the six number bonds for 10 and rea associated facts (e.g. 6 + 4 = 10, therefore 4 + 6 = 10 and 10 - 6 = 4) s for 10 and reason abou 4 + 6 = 10 and , It 5T.
-Count in twos, fives and tens from 0 and use this to solve problems and tens from 0 and us e this to solve problems 6T.
-Know the value of different coins ferent coins 7T.
-Name some common 2-D and 3-D shapes from a groups of shapes or from pictures of the shapes and describe some of their properties e.g. triangles, rectangles, squares, circles, cuboids,cubes, pyramids and spheres) 1 2-D and 3-D shapes f s shapes and describe gles, squares, circles, c Name some common 2-D and 3-D shapes from a groups of shapes or from pictures of the shapes and describe some of their properties e.g. triangles, rectangles, squares, circles, cuboids,cubes, pyramids and spheres) TA judgement agreed not agreed appeal decided remoderation HT (sig) Mod (sig)
+Key Stage 1 mathematics exemplification/moderation 2020

+/Class WORKING TOWARDS THE EXPECTED STANDARD (TICK IF MET) Date/School WORKII eacher) Notes Name (te trate an ured jit numbers r method 20; 16 - 5; son about problems of shapes properties pyramids 00000 als up to 100 nes to demons nay use structu es, and two-dig explaining theii .
+23 + 5 ; 46 + . for 10 and rea 4 + 6 = 10 and e this to solve rom a groups or some of their I suboids,cubes, oupil book/test) ers correctly in numera mber into tens and or value, though they n digit numbers and one grouping is required, eusing apparatus (e.g. the six number bonds 5 + 4 = 10, therefore id tens from 0 and us rent coins 2-D and 3-D shapes f shapes and describe es, squares, circles, c Name (child) Evidence found (in which pupil book/test) The pupil can: 1T.
+Read and write numbers correctly in numerals up to 100 2T.
+Partition a two-digit number into tens and ones to demonstrate an understanding of place value, though they may use structured resources to support them 3T.
+Add and subtract two-digit numbers and ones, and two-digit numbers and tens, where no regrouping is required, explaining their method verbally, in pictures or using apparatus (e.g. 23 + 5; 46 + 20; 16 - 5; 88 - 30) 4T.
+Recall at least four of the six number bonds for 10 and reason about associated facts (e.g. $6 + 4 = 10$, therefore $4 + 6 = 10$ and $10 - 6 = 4$) 5T.
+Count in twos, fives and tens from 0 and use this to solve problems 6T.
+Know the value of different coins 7T.
+Name some common 2-D and 3-D shapes from a groups of shapes or from pictures of the shapes and describe some of their properties e.g. triangles, rectangles, squares, circles, cuboids,cubes, pyramids and spheres)